vpavlenko/study-music/talks/f0/02_analysis.md

    - Caveat: Basic Pitch produces midi with resolution 480, whereas omnizart outputs in 220.
 Merging them can lead to errors when using online tools
    - Can merge midi tracks in Ableton
    - Can also use [midisox](https://pjb.com.au/midi/midisox.html)
+- Unplayable drum midi tracks is fixed by copy-pasting drum track onto a fresh track in signal.
+Probably, some important setup midi messages are created this way

 ## Singing